 Do Mini-Splits Qualify for a Tax Credit?

-Energy companies in Greensburg also typically give rebates for installing energy-efficient heating and cooling equipment.
-We’ll help you go through this process to ensure you receive the best value from your new mini-split unit.
+Energy companies in Greensburg also often give rebates for installing energy-efficient heating and cooling equipment.
+We’ll help you go through this process to make sure you get the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-Although installing a mini-split is typically pricier than standard heating and cooling systems, it’s a highly efficient way to heat and cool troublesome areas in your house.
-These involve:
+Although installing a mini-split is typically more expensive than more common heating and cooling systems, it’s an extremely efficient method to heat and cool troublesome areas in your house.
+These can be:

 - Locations with hot and cold spots.